 Who can finance?

-Any individual, sole proprietorship, partnership, corporation, LLC (including non-profit corporations) or trust may enter into a finance agreement.
-With certain exceptions and restrictions, even the federal government, a state, a county, a school board or a municipality, as well as foreign entities, may qualify.
+Most business structures, sole proprietorship, partnership, corporation, LLC (including non-profit corporations) or trust may enter into a finance agreement.
+With certain exceptions and restrictions, even the federal government, a state, a county, a school board or a municipality may qualify.

 Why should I finance?